aia39/AqUavplant-Dataset/README.md

 This work is the benchmarking code for the AqUavplant dataset.
 The article is accepted in Scientific Data, Nature journal and is titled 'AqUavplant Dataset: A High-Resolution Aquatic Plant Classification and Segmentation Image Dataset Using UAV'.
 The full paper link: https://www.nature.com/articles/s41597-024-04155-6

 # Dataset download
 The dataset will be available upon article publication.
-It is uploaded privately in figshare.
+It is uploaded publicly in figshare.
+Link: https://figshare.com/articles/dataset/AqUavplant_Dataset_A_High-Resolution_Aquatic_Plant_Classification_and_Segmentation_Image_Dataset_Using_UAV/27019894

 # Dataset organization